-The insufficient organisation of the workers, the disorganisation of our Party by Tsardom during the years of the war, the want of immediate knowledge of the bourgeois regime on the part of the masses made it possible for the upper strate of the bourgeoisie once more to form a government.
-On the situation of this government, on the relation of the powers of this government to the powers of the armed soldiers and worker after the Menshewists had for 9 days made efforts to weaken the Soviets, the War Minister of the Provisional Government, on of the most gifted men of the Russian bourgeoisie, Cutschle wrote to Alexeew, who at that time was Chief of the Staffithe Commander in Chief:
+The insufficient organisation of the workers, the disorganisation of our Party by Tsardom during the years of the war, the want of immediate knowledge of the bourgeois regime on the part of the masses made it possible for the upper strata of the bourgeoisie once more to form a government.
+On the situation of this government, on the relation of the powers of this government to the powers of the armed soldiers and workers, after the Menshewists had for 9 days made efforts to weaken the Soviets, the War Minister of the Provisional Government, one of the most gifted men of the Russian bourgeoisie, Gutschkov wrote to Alexejew, who at that time was Chief of the Staff to the Commander in Chief:

 "I beg you to believe that the actual situation of things is as follows.
-The Provisional Government has absolute no power, and its decrees are only carried out in so far as the Soviet of the workers' and soldiers' delegates allows; the late has control over the most important elements of actual powersuch as the troops, the railways, post and telegraph, which are in its hands.
-It can, as matter of fact, be said, that the Provisional Government only exists to the degree that it tolerated by the Soviet of the workers and soldiers delegated in the War Office in particular it is now impossible to issue commands, even if they are not in direct contradiction to the orders of the above mentioned Soviet."
+The Provisional Government has absolutely no power, and its decrees are only carried out in so far as the Soviet of the workers' and soldiers' delegates allows; the latter has control over the most important elements of actual power, such as the troops, the railways, post and telegraph, which are in its hands, it can, as matter of fact, be said, that the Provisional Government only exists to the degree that it is tolerated by the Soviet of the workers' and soldiers' delegates.
+In the War Office in particular it is now impossible to issue commands, even if they are not in direct contradiction to the orders of the above mentioned Soviet."

-Almost simultaneously, Lanin, in his first "Letters" for Abroad", wrote from the opposite pole, that by the side of the Provisional Government which "from the point of view of the existing war is, in its essentials, only a clerk in the firms milliardaires of England and France, there has arisen a neunofficial workers' government, still undeveloped and comparatively weak, which gives expression to the interests of proletariat and of all the poorest elements of the urban and rural population.
-This is the Soviet of the workers' and soldied delegates in Petrograd.
+Almost simultaneously, Lenin, in his first "Letters" from Abroad", wrote from the opposite pole, that by the side of the Provisional Government which "from the point of view of the existing war is, in its essentials, only a clerk in the firms of milliardaires of England and France, there has arisen a new, unofficial workers' government, still undeveloped and comparatively weak, which gives expression to the interests of the proletariat and of all the poorest elements of the urban and rural population.
+This is the Soviet of the workers' and soldiers' delegates in Petrograd."

-This relation of forces in February is the outcome of a whole previous history of Russia.
-But without the Bolshevist at tude towards the peasantry, without the schooling of the Bolsh vist Party, the relation of forces in February would have be unthinkable.
-Instead of the bourgeoists, the workers, who have the soldiers with them, completed in February the best kee il rs sho inis ot urn n a of t ers prodution.
-Just this was the starting point of the advance
+This relation of forces in February is the outcome of the whole previous history of Russia.
+But without the Bolshevist attitude towards the peasantry, without the schooling of the Bolshevist Party, the relation of forces in February would have been unthinkable.
+Instead of the bourgeoisie, the workers, who had carried the soldiers with them, completed in February the bourgecis revolution.
+Just this was the starting point of the advance movement of the socialist revolution.

-According to comrade Trotaky's formula, the period before bruary could "be regarded as the period either of the consolidant, the development or of the completion of the democratic volution. ("1917", p.
+According to comrade Trotzky's formula, the period before February could "be regarded as the period either of the consolidation, the development or of the completion of the democratic revolution. ("1917", p.
 XVIII.)

-This contrasting is in itself absolutely wrong, as there is nothing of the sort in the social conditions of the Russia those days.
-Had the position been: either the socialist revolution of the bourgeois-democratic one, we should never have been ictorious in October.
-In reality there was no contrasting of either-or ", but a "both-and": both the completion of the emocratic revolution and the preparation of October.
+This contrasting is in itself absolutely wrong, as there was nothing of the sort in the social conditions of the Russia of those days.
+Had the position been: either the socialist revolution or the Bourgeois-democratic one, we should never have been victorious in October.
+In reality there was no contrasting of either-or ", but a "both-and": both the completion of the democratic revolution and the preparation of October.

-The fact is that the October revolution completed the mocratic revolution, and thus laid the way for the beginning the socialist revolution.
+The fact is that the October revolution completed the democratic revolution, and thus laid the way for the beginning of the socialist revolution.